kw-ic17/absolute-pitch-game/README.md

 >- Type in the **username**.
 >- Listen carefully to the randomly played sound.
 Only single note is played in one octave.
+You can listen to the sound for max 2 times.
 >- Guess the note of the sound and press key-button from 1 to 7.
 (If you think the note is 'C', press '1', or if you think the note is 'D', then press '2'.
 Press the smae for the rest.
+>- After repeating this for 10 times, you can get the test result.